muratk3n/thirdwave/en/2019/05/bezos-space-infrastructure.md

 ## Energy

-Not sure of the energy use projections though.
 The 10,000 Watts / person is probably from *Seeding the Universe with Life* By Michael Noah Mautner.
-But fin, let's take that as is,
+But fine, let's take that as is,

 ```python
 wattperPerson = 10000